What is an Aggregated Stage-Damage Function?

 Differences Between HEC-FDA Versions 1 and 2

 • In HEC-FDA Version 1.4.3, stage-direct damage functions were entered into study data through the structure inventory, and were saved, imported from/exported to tab delimited within the occupancy types.
-In HEC-FDA Version 2.0, a stage-direct damage function for a particular structure should be entered into a study using a manually-entered stage-damage function.
-The best way to track the structure of interest as it relates to its stage-direct damage function is to assign the structure to its own damage category.
-Stage-direct damage functions will not import into HEC-FDA Version 2.0 from HEC-FDA Version 1.4.3 - they will have to be manually entered.
-When using HEC-FDA Version 2.0 to compute stage-damage functions, create and manually enter a dedicated damage category for each structure that uses a stage-direct damage function and manually edit the function as needed.
+In HEC-FDA Version 2.0, a stage-direct damage function for a particular structure should be entered using a dedicated occupancy type that has a reverse-engineered depth-percent damage function that replicates the stage-direct damage function.
+An alternative is to develop a separate set of aggregated aggregated-stage damage functions which are manually entered rather than computed internally.
+A separate scenario will need to be generated.
+Please note that stage-direct damage functions will not import into HEC-FDA Version 2.0 from HEC-FDA Version 1.4.3.

 • Index points are no longer required for a stage-damage compute.
 The aggregation stages are identified using the H&H input functions.